Azure/azureml-tap-notebooks/README.md

     ![](imgs/aml-create-experimentation.PNG)
     1. Note: your subscription cannot create new resource groups, so make sure you use the already created (there is only one resource group in the subscription):
     ![](imgs/aml-settings.PNG)
+    	* Here's your opportunity to be _creative!_.
+Try and name your account uniquely so that you can avoid name conflicts with other users (tips: add your alias to the end).
     1. A single seat and the DevTest model management account will suffice.

 - Open the Azure Workbench Link on the desktop of your virtual machine: